Skip to main content

 Taking Action on Survey Responses

-While you can't create segments based on individual survey question responses, you can create segments based on whether a contact answered a survey or not.
+While you can't create segments based on individual survey question responses, you can create segments based on:

-If you want to take action, like sending a Campaign to contacts who responded in a certain way to a survey question, you may want to consider using the Forms module instead.
+If you want to take action, like sending a Campaign to contacts who responded in a certain way to a survey question (and the AI Sentiment Analysis filter won't work for your use case), may want to consider using the Forms module instead.
 With Forms, you can build segments using the fields on a form.

 Alternatively, you can export the survey response data from the Surveys module and filter it to your needs.
 Then, re-import the spreadsheet into E451 using the Import + Export module to add labels in bulk and create a new segment.
 This option is a bit more advanced, and you should have experience using the Import + Export module.
 You can learn how to do this below: